Westmont College: Off-campus programs

 Off-campus programs are an important part of the Westmont experience with over 60 percent of students participating in a program at some point in their studies.
 Westmont offers a number of off-campus programs.
-These programs are run with a faculty member and include the Europe semester, England Semester, Westmont in Mexico, Westmont in Istanbul, and the San Francisco Urban program.
-Some students choose to participate in semester exchanges at one of the colleges in the Christian College Consortium, such as Gordon College, Houghton College, Seattle Pacific University, and Wheaton College (IL).
-Additionally, many students participate in other qualifying programs, including semesters in New Zealand, Belize, Washington DC, Chile, Italy, France, and Lithuania.
+These programs are run with a faculty member and include the Europe semester, England Semester, Westmont in Mexico, Westmont in the Middle East, and Westmont in San Francisco Urban program.
+A limited number of students may request a spot to participate in semester exchanges at one of the colleges in the Christian College Consortium, such as Gordon College, Houghton College, Seattle Pacific University, and Wheaton College (IL).
+Additionally, some students can apply to participate in other qualifying programs, including semesters in New Zealand, Belize, Washington DC, Chile, Italy, France, and Lithuania.

 Students receive transferable credit while they live and study abroad in these different programs.
-Some students work in internships while they are off campus, and many choose Washington DC or the San Francisco Urban program for this purpose.
+Some students work in internships while they are off campus, and many choose the Westmont in San Francisco program for this purpose.